jaidencode/Unix-Optrix/README.md

 `setup_bootloader.py` resolves the resources directory using its own location so it can be invoked from any path and still include the files correctly.

+At boot the kernel runs a small demo that lists the files embedded under `/resources` and prints a preview of each one.
+This verifies that the resources directory is available from within the OS and shows whether a file was loaded from the disk image or added later while running.